Squareness for the Monopole-Dimer model: Squareness for the monopole-dimer model

 In this section, we will prove that the \md{} model on graphs with a fixed-point-free involution is a perfect square and give a combinatorial interpretation of the square root in terms of a \md{} model on a related dicot.

 The monopole-dimer model for graphs $G$ has been defined in \cite{ayyer2015}.
 On bipartite graphs, the \md{} model can be read from Definition~\ref{def:mondim-dicot} on a dicot with no dashed, i.e. $B$-type, edges.
-In that case, $b(v,v') = 0$ for all $v, v' \in V$.
-The main result we will need is that the partition function $Z(G)$ for the monopole-dimer model on $G$ can be expressed as the determinant of the (now) real signed adjacency matrix $\dicotmat{K}(G)$ given by Definition~\ref{def:matrix}.
+In that case, $b(v,v') = 0$ for all $v, v' \in V$ and the signed adjacency matrix $\dicotmat{K}(G)$ given by Definition~\ref{def:matrix} contains only real entries.
+This point will come in useful later.

 Recall that an {\em automorphism} $\pi$ of a weighted graph $G = [V,E]$ is a bijection from the $V$ to itself which preserves the vertex-edge connectivity as well as vertex- and edge-weights.